ricardobaumann/yara-graphql/README.md

 ## Usage

-To setup and run the service on your local, run
+To set up and run the service on your local, run

 `chmod +x run_local.sh && ./run_local.sh`